John Fleming Travel Award

 Completed applications can be sent by post to the AAH Office or by email to email@example.com.
-It is preferable to send the complete application (including references) at the same time, though we do allow references to be sent independently of the application form should this be necessary.
+It is preferable that you send the complete application and references at the same time, though we do allow references to be sent independently of the application form should this be necessary.

-JFTA 2015 Application deadline: 1st December 2014 Forms and references must be received in the office by this date.
+Applications must be submitted by 5pm on 1st December 2014.
 Applicants whose forms or references arrive after this date will not be eligible for an award under any circumstances.

 2011: Martin Nixon (University of York) for travel to south-eastern Sicily to work on 18th Century Baroque towns.